Created on: 19 Sep 2019 | Last modified: 08 Sep 2021

-Information about recent EIS Professional Learning courses, conferences and other activities.
-Please find below reports of previous PL opportunities as well as resources and further reading to support your professional learning.
+Here you will find reflections on past EIS Professional Learning courses, conferences, and webinars, as well as studies of learning in practice, alongside resources and further reading to support your professional learning.

-For more information about future events in your area contact Rob Henthorn our Professional Learning Coordinator.
+For more information about future events nationally and in your area, see Professional Learning Courses & Seminars or contact EIS Professional Learning Co-Ordinators Rob Henthorn and Pauline McColgan.

 On Saturday 25th January, EIS members from all over Scotland gathered at EIS HQ in Edinburgh for a professional learning event on implementing LGBT+ Inclusive Education, under the title Taking Pride in Teaching LGBT+ Young People.